The Roaring ’20s sounds nice, but a Snoring ’20s would be nicer

 As for excess of the nonfinancial sort, well, the patron saint of Roaring ’20s party culture, F. Scott Fitzgerald, went on to drink and smoke himself to death at age 44.
 It’s what people tend to forget when they romanticize doing the Charleston while drinking a sidecar or whatever.

-In the Snoring ’20s, the desire to live hard would curdle relatively quickly into a desire to live well.
-We would continue to appreciate having dinner and drinks with friends and family, indoors and in person, near and far, traveling in airplanes we no longer regard as winged deathtraps of pestilence.
-Some of us would continue working from home and finding other elements of pandemic living to continue in perpetuity, rather than discard in a blind rush back to our old ways.
+In the Snoring ’20s, the desire to live hard would curdle kinda quickly into a desire to live well.
+We would quietly appreciate dinner and drinks with friends and family, indoors and in person, near and far, traveling in airplanes we no longer regard as winged deathtraps of pestilence.
+Some of us would continue working from home and finding other elements of pandemic living to keep in perpetuity, rather than discard in a blind rush back to our old ways.
 We would search for the right balance between smelling the roses and tending to our gardens.

 The coming years won’t just be about getting past the pandemic; they’ll also be about getting past four years of Trumpian chaos.
 It’s been a difficult, furiously divided time, and everyone could use a break from being so fired up so often.
 It would be a mistake to tune out from the political boringness Biden promised.
 Instead, the Snoring ’20s would be about luxuriating in that absence of day-to-day emergency while also turning the outrage of the Trump era toward more long-term goals such as climate action and economic equality.

 After the past year, the imminent end to the pandemic feels almost too good to be true.
-Since the lure of the Roaring ’20s actually did turn out too good to be true, perhaps this time, let’s just give it… a rest.
-Happy snoring!
+Since the lure of the Roaring ’20s actually did turn out too good to be true, though, perhaps this time, let’s just give it… a rest.